MariusVanDerWijden/FuzzyVM/README.md

 # FuzzyVM [fuzz​ɛvm]

 A framework to fuzz Ethereum Virtual Machine implementations.

-FuzzyVM uses two different processes.
-One process generates test cases and the other one executes them on different EVM implementations.
-The traces of the EVM's are collected and compared against each other.
-If a crasher is found,
+FuzzyVM creates state tests that can be used to differential fuzz EVM implementations against each other.
+It only focus on the test generation part, the test execution is handled by [goevmlab](https://github.com/holiman/goevmlab).

 ## Environment
-You might need to have golang < 1.15 installed as go version 1.15 includes some changes that might break go-fuzz.
+You need to have golang and go-fuzz installed

 ## Install instructions